rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Divine Favor.md

 - **Alcance:** pessoal
 - **Duração:** concentração.

 Your prayer empowers you with divine radiance.
-Until the spell ends, your weapon attacks deal and extra 1d6 radiant damage on a hit. (change to fire? holy? energy? interesting design decisions to make...)
+Until the spell ends, your weapon attacks deal and extra 1d6 radiant damage on a hit.

 - **+2PM:** +1d6 damage